 My career has focused on helping adolescents and adults struggling through the expected and unexpected transitions in life.
 Any transition can have a significant impact on an individual's life and can lead to feelings of anxiety, depression or anger.
 My goal in therapy is to listen and work with you to reduce your negative feelings by identifying the emotional triggers causing these emotions.
-Through the utilization of a variety of therapy techniques including Cognitive-BehavioralPsychodynamic, Mindfulness, and E.M.D.R., we can create a personalized and easy to follow strategy.
+Through the utilization of a variety of therapy techniques including Cognitive-Behavioral, Acceptance Cognitive Therapy, Mindfulness, and E.F.T., we can create a personalized and easy to follow strategy.

 I started my career working at a domestic violence shelter in DuPage County where I learned how the cycle of violence can dramatically impact the individuals living within the family unit.
 Abuse and violence in any form is damaging to a child's and adult's ability to develop trust due to the fear they suffer everyday.
 Many abusive families develop unhealthy patterns of communication and problem solving.
 During my time at the shelter I provided group, family and individual therapy and psychoeducation to halt the patterns of violence and create more effective problem solving skills.